GYA-BAc/congressional-challenge-2023/README.md

 # EcoTrace
-This is an App that scans recycling and tells you how to properly dispose of it.
-It also promotes engagement by offering a social media function, as well as fundraising.
+Out App can scan recycling, using image recognition to tell you how to properly dispose of it.
+It also promotes environmental causes by offering a social media function, as well as fundraising.
 ## Submission Video:

 [![Demo Video](Demo.gif)](https://youtu.be/S2yG2TKoTHQ)